 Boarding at Pocklington School

 Our senior boarding houses (Faircote for girls and Fenwick-Smith for boys) are located on or adjacent to the school campus.
-Junior girl boarders move up to Faircote House at the beginning of the fifth form and junior boys transfer to Fenwick-Smith at the beginning of the fourth form.
+Junior boarders move up to senior boarding houses at the beginning of the Fifth Year.

 A boarder’s life can be both physically and emotionally demanding.
 Living closely with others in a busy community is exciting and enjoyable but everyone needs a break from time to time.

 We do not organise every minute of a boarder’s day: this is appreciated by boarders as they mature and develop independence.
 Everyone needs time to rest and relax and they are able to do this as well as join in with the wide range of options on offer.